 There are many effective ways to prevent or reduce the risk of HIV infection.
-Speak to your local sexual health clinic or GP for further advice about the best way to reduce your risk.
+Speak to your local sexual health clinic or a GP for further advice about the best way to reduce your risk.

 Treatment as prevention

 When someone with HIV takes effective treatment it reduces their viral load to undetectable levels.
-This means the level of HIV virus in the blood is so low that it can't be detected by a test.
+This means the level of HIV virus in the blood is so low that it cannot be detected by a test.